1965 VW Microbus Entertainment Center Cabinet

 The entertainment center was my first foray into the functional sculpture world.
 It would be hard to argue that mid 1960’s VW Microbuses are not iconic sculptures, both from a design and social counterculture perspective.

+The entertainment center is roughly 85% scale from the real Microbus.
+It is made entirely from mahogany with the exception of the rubber tires, glass windows and headlights.
 The entertainment center opens by pushing down on the front bumper.
-At the bottom of the down stroke, rods push open the doors.
-Pushing the doors shut and lifting the bumper cause the back of the bumper to hold the doors shut.
+At the bottom of the down stroke, rods push the doors open.
+Pushing the doors shut and lifting the bumper causes the back of the bumper to hold the doors shut.

-Building this was one of the most fun projects I have done.
-I also have the joy of seeing it every day.
+Classic automotive design as furniture.
+Groovy family cutouts of my family dressed as hippies are displayed behind the windshield.
+We’re probably the only ones with a family portrait like this.
+Building this was one of the most enjoyable projects I have done.
+I also have the pleasure of seeing it every day.